anathonic/The-Cpp-Programming-Language/README.md

 A pointer is a variable that stores the memory address of another variable as its value. <br> Pointers are used extensively in both C and C++ for three main purposes: to allocate new <br> objects on the heap, to pass functions to other functions. to iterate over elements in arrays <br> or other data structures.

 ### 18. What is a reference?
 A reference variable is an alias, that is, another name for an already existing variable. <br> Once a reference is initialized with a variable, either the variable name or the reference <br> name may be used to refer to the variable.

+### 19. What is the difference between reference and pointer?
+References are used to refer an existing variable in another name whereas pointers <br> are used to store address of variable.
+References cannot have a null value assigned <br> but pointer can.
+A reference variable can be referenced by pass by value whereas a <br> pointer can be referenced by pass by reference.